 - PRESS LEVER FOR SNACK.
 Rather than berating yourself in post interaction analysis, practice self-reward.
 Not with rounds of tequila or tattoos.
 But commend yourself for attending the event, for being present, and for facing down your anxiety.
 Each time you counter your anxiety, you whittle away its power over you, while gaining confidence to step in the ring again.
 You are taking your life back one endeavor at a time.
 A tenet of CBT (Cognitive Behavioral Therapy) is the importance of rewarding yourself for exposing yourself to your fears.
 You deserve the adulation, and you will be more motivated to do it again if there are some self-high-fives or frozen yogurts on the back end.

 - PHONE A FREUD.
 See your doctor or a mental health provider if anxiety disrupts your life or daily activities.
 You may need treatment to get better.
 Like a receding hairline, social anxiety happens gradually and initially without much notice.
 Cognitive Behavioral Therapy (CBT) is an effective treatment for social anxiety.
 Self-medicating is not.
-You can find a therapist HERE.

 Anxiety hates to dance.
 So get out there and dance.